target0/ingi2349/README.md

 * The power of software-defined networking: line-rate content-based routing using OpenFlow
 * Time-based updates in software defined networks
 * Towards an elastic distributed SDN controller
+* Towards a secure controller platform for openflow applications
 * Towards Cloud-assisted Software-defined Networking
 * Towards efficient implementation of packet classifiers in SDN/OpenFlow
 * Towards programmable enterprise WLANS with Odin